 Listening to music at Matheson

-The Music and Multimedia section on level two of the Matheson Library has specialised equipment for listening to music.
+The Music and Multimedia section on level one of the Matheson Library has specialised equipment for listening to music.
 Individual carrels containing compact disc, audio cassette players and turntables are available near the Music and Multimedia collection.

 Please remember to bring your own headphones for listening to music on a computer.